cosmos/testnets/README.md

 make install_examples
 ```

-The latest cosmos-sdk should now be installed.
+The latest binaries should now be installed.
 Verify that everything is OK by running:

 ```
 gaiad version